JHWebDeveloper/Able2Deux/README.md

 This repo is intended for portfolio viewing purposes only.
 For official releases please download from the following repo: https://github.com/JHWebDeveloper/Able2-public-resources

+## [2.3.3] - 7.6.2023

+### Updated
+- Video service compatibility

+### Fixed
+- If a certain site-that-will-not-be-named was suddenly not working for you today, the update mentioned above has fixed it.
+- Sortable items can be sorted again.
+Drag and drop feature was accidentally reset in the last update.
+- Bug causing lengthy media titles to reset after scroll pan.

 ## [2.3.2] - 6.30.2023

 ### Added